CloudDevOpsEMEA/aws-atc-ts-grafana/walkthrough.md

 ## Terraform part

-Next we are going to spin-up our infrastructure on AWS: 1 BIG-IP VE, 6 Web Applications and a EC2 machine containing Grafana/Graphite/Statsd
+Next we are going to spin-up our infrastructure on AWS: 1 BIG-IP VE, 6 web ppplications and one EC2 instance containing Grafana/Graphite/Statsd (using docker containers)

 ```console
 # make deploy_infra